octavia-crompton/fire/fire_notebooks/notebooks_readme.md

  - Test whether _G\_u_ and _G\_l_ will eventually converge to the analytical approximate solutions.

 `Estimate_parameters` :
-- A notebook for messing around with parameter value estimates
+- A notebook for estimating parameters for ICB and SLC

 `Stability`